When does Bake Off start in 2021 and can you watch it on Netflix?

-Baking fans will be wondering when does Great British Bake Off start in 2021?
-As judge Paul Hollywood teases the new series.
+When does The Great British Bake Off start in 2021?
+The date has been officially announced!

 Bake Off 2021 is back and it’s expected to be bigger and better than ever before – and we’re not just talking about the showstoppers!